Join us for a whale of a time!

-Thanks to generous support from Oracle, our Whale Bus marine science education program is expanding to serve schools in San Mateo!
+Thanks to generous support from PG&E and Oracle, our Whale Bus marine science education program is expanding to serve schools in San Mateo!
 Turn your classroom into a marine mammal and ocean science classroom - get the Whale Bus at your kids school today!

 The Whale Bus is a van that travels to your site transforming your classroom into a marine mammal museum with real specimens such as bones, pelts, and baleen.
 We bring an ocean field trip to your classroom!
 All presentations include hands-on activities and exploration of specimens.
 Presentations teach students about the lives of marine mammals as well as the bigger picture of caring for the marine environment.
 The Marine Mammal Center is a wildlife hospital; therefore, we do not bring live animals.
 Download our Whale Bus Outreach flyer here!

 At your site we will need:

 - The same room, uninterrupted for all programs

 - 4 to 5 4x6 foot tables already set-up in a U shape in the room for specimens/activities